nkymut/Electronics-As-Material/readme.md

 This circuit follows the following schematic.
 Essentially, when the button is open, the resistor "pulls down" the digital pin value to `Ground`, and it reads `LOW/0`.
 (That is why it is called a pull-down resistor.)
 When the button is closed, the level at the digital pin is `5V` and it reads `HIGH/1`.

-Use the following [example code](https://app.arduino.cc/sketches/8a19202f-7618-4c98-a974-431bd04c8f7d?view-mode=preview) to read this circuit.
+Use the following [example code [buttonRead]](./code/buttonRead/buttonRead.ino) to read this circuit.
 The digital pin used in this example is `7`.

 [Open Code on Arduino Cloud IDE](https://app.arduino.cc/sketches/8a19202f-7618-4c98-a974-431bd04c8f7d?view-mode=preview)